Back to the Basics: What is Logistics?

 Well, in a nutshell, it’s a global industry that involves the operation of equipment to move commodities and people via air, land, and sea.

 Each year, more than $1.5 trillion is spent on scheduling logistics services by companies all across the globe.
-In short, logistics is the industry responsible for moving goods and products from place to place.
-Without some sort of logistics operation, you would be able to order products or even go grocery shopping.
+In short, the logistics industry is responsible for moving goods and products from place to place.
+Without some sort of logistics operation, you would not be able to order products or even go grocery shopping.
 And without specialists managing and organizing these movements, our economies would not survive, much less thrive.

 While many of us that live and work in this industry understand the complexity of logistics, sometimes it’s important to get back to the basics.
-Sometimes is just flat out helps to get a little refresher on some of the more core concepts of the shipping industry at large.
-And that’s exactly what we’re going to do in this blog post!
+Sometimes it just flat out helps to get a little refresher on some of the more core concepts of the shipping industry at large.

-In this post, we will be answering the all-too commonly asked question; what is logistics?
+In this blog post, we will be answering the all-too commonly asked question; what is logistics?

 How Did the Term Originate?